"Hamilton", American History, and the Importance of Heroes

 It is, as Alexander Hamilton reflects, “a place where even orphan immigrants can leave their fingerprints.”

 In this country, anyone can take part in the American dream and share in the American experience even if they look nothing like the nation’s founders.
 This, I would argue, is a beautiful thing!

 So what does unite America and hold Americans together through tough times?
 What makes America an incredible nation, even with its flaws, and why do so many people long to make this country their home?

 It is our values, our ideals, our shared history, and the principles of liberty, freedom, justice, and opportunity articulated by the Founders that made America such a game-changing experiment then and still to this day.

-Ambitious, enterprising, courageous, and, yes, entirely human, America’s Founding Fathers turned the world upside down with their radical idea of forging a nation founded on the principle that all men are created equal and endowed by their Creator with certain alienable rights that are neither supplied by nor should be infringed upon by the government.
+Ambitious, enterprising, courageous, and, yes, entirely human and flawed, America’s Founding Fathers turned the world upside down with their radical idea of forging a nation founded on the principle that all men are created equal and endowed by their Creator with certain alienable rights that aren't granted or supplied by the government.

 As outlined in our founding documents, it is the sole purpose of the American government and its leaders, elected by the people and accountable to the people, to defend those rights and freedoms.
 Liberty and freedom, they believed, are not created or provided.
 They must be protected.
 Some of these include:

 Freedom to challenge and criticize the nation’s leaders without censorship or fear of reprisal.

 Freedom to worship or not worship God, practice or not practice their chosen religion.